resema/Notepad/_posts/2017-09-12-machine-learning-for-software-developer.md

 title: 'chOpen2017: Machine Learning for Software Developer'
 description: Introduction to Machine Learning for SW Developers
 headline: 'chOpen2017: Machine Learning for Software Developer'
+tags: chOpen2017 machinelearning
 categories:
-  - interesting
-  - machinelearning
+  - MachineLearning
   - chOpen
-tags: chOpen2017 machinelearning
 ---
 >&quot;If A is a success in life, then A equals X plus Y plus Z. Work is X; Y is play, and Z is keeping your mouth shut.&quot;
 ><small><cite title="Einstein">Einstein</cite></small>